codemeta/codemeta/crosswalks-sssom/README.md

 Apparently, we need to represent two types of relationships.
 Let's look at an example: Format (DataCite) and programmingLanguage (CodeMeta).
 Format is more generic than programmingLanguage, but the formats also differ—DataCite uses MIME types, while programmingLanguage may be expressed as plain text.
 How can we represent this situation?

 In this case, our recommendation is to include the relationship defined by this methodology (more_generic_than) in the 'type of relation' column, and to add a reference to the format in the 'comments' column.

+### What happens if the cardinality of the source is different than in the object? ###

+There are cases where the cardinality of the source term differs from that of the object term.
+For example, in DataCite, the term 'formats' is a list of formats, while in CodeMeta, we have the term 'fileFormat.'.
+In these cases, we recommend adding a row with the mapping and providing a comment to emphasize this difference.

 ### Final considerations
 Some of the strategies defined in this methodology are not directly applicable in SSSOM (e.g., formula representation).
 However, we consider this information  key when reading a crosswalk, and therefore we propose to document it.